langleyfoxall/react-dynamic-data-table/README.md

 The `callback` is a callable with a single argument.
 The argument will contain an array of the selected rows.

-An example of show to use bulk actions is shown below.
+Examples of how to use actions is shown below.

 ```JSX
 <DynamicDataTable